Sh’lach Lecha: Wrapped Tightly in Tzit Tzit

 The fringes

-dangled between their fingers
+dangled between

-as they grasped on tightly
+as they grasped

-to their newest baby.
+to their newest

-Over their shoulders
+Over their

 a tallit